-6 ways to get tickets for GHIBLI MUSEUM [Tips]
+6 Ways to Get Tickets for GHIBLI MUSEUM [Tips]

 1.Access official ticket store in English

-・If you live in outside Japan, please access official ticket store first.
+・If you live in outside of Japan, you should check the availability on the official ticket store first.
 [1.
 Official online ticket store in English]

 Official online ticket store